Introduction: Eric Clapton "The Fool" Miniature Guitar

 Step 19: Very Final Details!

-You can add a vibrato tailpiece as seen on the original Fool guitar by painting a silver rectangle with a toothpick on the bottom of the frontside of the guitar.
+I then painted on a vibrato tailpiece as seen on the original Fool guitar by painting a silver rectangle with a toothpick on the bottom of the frontside of the guitar.

 Step 20: The Finished Product!

-If you have any questions please feel free to ask and I'll do my best to answer them :)
+If you have any questions please feel free to ask and I'll do my best to answer them :) Hope you enjoyed!

 Participated in the